shangma/math_expression_recognition/README.md

 0. Recognition Performance:

-	a.
-Recognition for digits looks good, especially for machine-printed numbers.
+	0. Recognition for digits looks good, especially for machine-printed numbers.
-	b.
-However, due to the lack of training data of operators, there is still room for improvement on this part.
+	0. However, due to the lack of training data of operators, there is still room for improvement on this part.

 Usage: